 Crockpot Mexican Casserole is an easy, healthy, and delicious way to get your favorite Mexican flavors all in one bite.
 Made with beef, beans, peppers, and enchilada sauce, all seasoned with bold spices and topped with ooey-gooey cheese.
 This is a one-pot meal perfect for busy weeknights!

-Having easy dinners that are healthy and completely satisfying in taste and texture are what anyone with a busy family needs.
+Having easy dinners that are healthy and completely satisfying in taste are what anyone with a busy family needs.
 This Mexican casserole dinner delivers on all fronts.
 From fresh bold flavors of cumin, chili powder, and paprika, to the combination of juicy beef and hearty quinoa, it’s a dish with something for everyone!

-Made with simple wholesome ingredients and a nice cheesy finish, this meal is totally gluten-free and definitely guilt-free!
-Enjoy with a nice light side salad or all on its own for a light yet satisfying experience.
 Serve with toppings such as sour cream, avocado, and diced onion and you’ve got one of the best simple dinner ideas your entire family will love!

 How to Make Easy Mexican Casserole in a Slow Cooker